Born in St-Jean-sur-Richelieu in 1978, Marie-Andrée Leblond quickly developed an interest for visual arts.

 The artist still takes part in many exhibits in Quebec and internationally, such as the Carousel du Louvre in Paris in 2009, which gave the European public the opportunity to notice her.

-Marie-Andrée Leblond’s work is displayed in several galleries across Canada and is part of both private and public collections.
+Marie-Andrée Leblond’s work is part of both private and public collections.